History and Institutional Basis

 Rosemont College was founded in 1921 by the Society of the Holy Child Jesus (SHCJ).
 In 2008, Rosemont adopted a five-year strategic plan grounded in its mission and which renewed its vision for growth, excellence, and practical usefulness to its students as they prepare for the responsibilities of adulthood.

 One consequence of the strategic planning process was the articulation of our commitment to ethical leadership, a core principle which is embedded in the culture of the College and of the Society of the Holy Child, and which derives from the thought and work of its foundress, Cornelia Connelly.
-A key goal outlined in the strategic plan was therefore the call to establish an institute for ethical leadership at the College.
+A key goal outlined in the strategic plan thus called for the establishment of an institutional center that would develop initiatives promoting ethical reasoning and action, values-based leadership, and service to the College and the greater community.

 Long before ethical leadership and social responsibility became bywords in higher education, the foundress of the SHCJ included these concepts in the mission of the Order; subsequently, they were included in the mission of the College.